-Obstetric fistula is a debilitating childbirth injury, a hole between a woman's vagina and bladder and/or rectum caused most often by prolonged obstructed labor, without access to high-quality obstetric care is delayed or not available at all.
+Obstetric fistula is a debilitating childbirth injury, a hole between the vagina and bladder and/or rectum caused most often by prolonged obstructed labor, when access to high-quality obstetric care is delayed or not available at all.

-Women with fistula leak urine and sometimes feces uncontrollably.
-Because of the odor caused by the continuous leaking of urine and/or feces, women and girls with fistula often face stigma, shaming, social isolation, and high rates of divorce and abandonment.
+Women and girls with fistula leak urine and sometimes feces uncontrollably.
+The odor caused by the continuous leaking of urine and/or feces, women and girls with fistula often face stigma, shaming, social isolation, and high rates of divorce and abandonment.

 Surgery is the primary treatment for obstetric fistula.
 With qualified surgical care, success rates for treatment are high: 80% to 90%.